U.S. History I: ON-LINE COURSE

 Welcome to US History I!
 I am excited to spend the semester together learning about U.S. History.
 HIST 2211 covers a long span of history from before European contact up through and immediately after the Civil War, and my class places an emphasis on social and cultural history.
 You do not need to have taken any U.S. History before; this is a stand-alone class.
 In addition to topical knowledge of U.S. history, this course is designed to help you gain skills in reading comprehension, critical-thinking, note-taking, and how to engage in thoughtful academic debates and discussions.

 This course is a fully asynchronous on-line class which means that there will be no scheduled events that everyone has to complete at the same exact time.
-How you decided to structure your time so you can complete the coursework is totally up to you.
+How you decide to structure your time so you can complete the coursework is totally up to you.
 We will run on a weekly schedule with deadlines on Mondays and Tuesdays at NOON.
 Click here for a sample weekly schedule.

 I am confident you can be a successful student in this class.
 The best way for you to be an active participant in your learning and our class discussion is to complete the assigned reading and reach out to me and/or your classmates with questions and reactions.
 Consult the on-line class schedule (URL above) for the schedule of assigned readings.